-Infants and Toddlers: Teaching staff use consistent, reasonable, and appropriate principles in guiding behavior for infants and toddlers.
+INFANTS AND TODDLERS: Teaching staff use consistent, reasonable, and appropriate principles in guiding behavior for infants and toddlers.
 This guidance is based on an understanding of the child's individual needs, age and development.
-Teachers build on this understanding using a safe and secure center environment, setting up appropriate daily activities and providing stimulating routines.
+Teachers build on this understanding using a safe and secure center environment, building strong relationships, setting up appropriate daily activities and providing stimulating routines.
 Teachers have a plan for using the classroom and the outdoor environment to help children learn sharing and cooperative skills.
 They will adapt activities and transitions to be responsive and realistic to the children in their care.